 “No, no. Please, I am begging you!
 Don’t.”
-Dele’s chest rose and fell as fear ate at him like a ravenous monster.
-It reduced him to a sweating, whimpering mess.
+Dele’s chest rose and fell as fear ate him alive, reducing him to a sweating, snivelling mess.

 “I’m sure Eve begged.
 What about young Sonia?
 But no, your body is your lord.
 You have to satisfy the beast, feed your sickness.”
 Dr Gabe slammed Dele’s palm to the table, facing it up.
 “I would crucify this lord of yours-this flesh that is your undoing, your drawback to perfect living.
 I am your deliverer.”

-The nail was sharp, and the force of the hammer driving it in made Dele weep.
+The nail was sharp, and the force of the hammer driving it in made Dele yell.
 He flexed his fingers involuntarily as the pain ripped through.
 “PLEASE.”

 “Matthew 18:6: But if anyone causes one of these little ones who believe in me to sin…” Bang!
 He drove the nail in with a precise hit of the hammer.

 “…it would be better for him to have a large millstone hung around his neck…” Bang!
 The nail sank deeper.
 Agonized screams filled the room.